-Thanks for sending your children to Shaws Little League for sports fun and learning here in Singapore.
+Thanks for sending your children for sports at Shaws Little League for fun and learning here in Singapore - holiday camps too.

 You may have read our recent articles regarding preparation, confidence and dealing with winning and losing over the last few weeks.